rust-lang/book/src/ch17-05-traits-for-async.md

 The `Stream` trait defines an associated type `Item` for the type of the items produced by the stream.
-This is like `Iterator`: there may be zero to many of these, and unlike `Future`, where there is always a single `Output` (even if it the unit type `()`).
+This is like `Iterator`: there may be zero to many of these, and unlike `Future`, where there is always a single `Output` (even if it’s the unit type `()`).

 `Stream` also defines a method to get those items.
 We call it `poll_next`, to make it clear that it polls like `Future::poll` and produces a sequence of items like `Iterator::next`.
-Its return type combines `Poll`with `Option`.
+Its return type combines `Poll` with `Option`.
 The outer type is `Poll`, because it has to be checked for readiness, just like a future.
 The inner type is `Option`, because it needs to signal whether there are more messages, just like an iterator.

 Something very similar to this will likely end up standardized as part of Rust’s standard library.
-In the meantime, it is part of the toolkit of most runtimes, so you can rely on it, and everything we cover below should generally apply!
+In the meantime, it’s part of the toolkit of most runtimes, so you can rely on it, and everything we cover below should generally apply!

-In the example we saw in the section on streaming, though, we did not use `poll_next` *or* `Stream`, but instead used `next` and `StreamExt`.
+In the example we saw in the section on streaming, though, we didn’t use `poll_next` *or* `Stream`, but instead used `next` and `StreamExt`.
 We *could* work directly in terms of the `poll_next` API by hand-writing our own `Stream` state machines, of course, just as we *could* work with futures directly via